Paraphrasing vs. Summarizing vs. Quoting

 The Difference Between Paraphrasing and Summarizing

-The main difference between paraphrasing and summarizing is the intent.
+The difference between paraphrasing and summarizing comes down to the intent.

 Paraphrasing isn’t meant to remove any information, only to rephrase it, while a summary purposely removes most details in order to hone in on the overall message and the most important ideas or conclusions.